emanchado/lyre/README.md

 * Mark unsent map bits?
 * Write the actual backend to upload files, and get that information from the backend
-* Reconnect WebSockets when there are problems (esp. in narrator mode, as the user will lose data if she reloads the page)

 Credits
 -------